 She is a Certified McClosky Voice Technician, and in her voice studio, she focuses on technique and musicianship.
 Maria was an active soprano soloist throughout the Monadnock Region of New Hampshire, and in this capacity, performed leading roles in operatic and music theatre productions.
 She also appeared often in churches, community events, benefits, and solo recitals.

 Maria is a life-long chorister and understands first-hand the impact of creating an excellent choral experience.
 In Peterborough, NH, she founded and for 20 years directed the Grand Monadnock Youth Choirs for singers in grades 2- 12.
-Maria is the driving force behind the formation of the Girl Singers of Maine at PCM where she directs the program.
+Maria directed PCM’s Girl Singers of Maine for several years.